ROKIT-Healthcare/InFusionSurf/README.md

 Make sure you run TSDF fusion for the pretraining step:

 ```
-python tsdf_fution.py --config configs/<config_file>.txt
+python tsdf_fusion.py --config configs/<config_file>.txt
 ```
-After optimization, you can extract the 3D surface mesh using:
+After the optimization, you can extract the 3D surface mesh using:

 ```
 python extract_mesh.py --config configs/<config_file>.txt --extckpt=<iteration>
 ```
-You can evaluate the mesh using the following command (only synthetic dataset applicable):
+You can evaluate the mesh using the following command (only applicable for the synthetic dataset):

 ```
 python eval/evaluation.py \